Cry Terror!: Plot

 Paul Hoplin is a criminal mastermind with a sophisticated blackmail scheme.
-He intends to extort $500,000 ransom by threatening to blow up a crowded airline using an explosive device that electronics expert Jim Molner has unwittingly designed for him.
+He intends to extort $500,000 ransom by threatening to blow up a crowded airliner using an explosive device that electronics expert Jim Molner has unwittingly designed for him.

 Hoplin calls giant 20th Century Airlines and tells them there is a bomb aboard one of their flights, then he and his gang take Molner, wife Joan and young daughter Patty hostage.

 The plane lands safely and a bomb squad finds and disarms the powerful miniature device - just as intended, as Hoplin was only using the incident as proof of his ability to plant one anywhere without prior detection.
 He now intends to do it again and collect for real.

 FBI agents gather in New York with airline representatives.
 Hoplin calls in another threat.
 Joan is forced to go alone to collect the ransom, while two of Hoplin's accomplices, a beautiful but hardened young mistress, Kelly, and yes-man Vince, guard her husband and child in a mid-town penthouse apartment.

 Hoplin and Steve, the gang’s “muscle”, a benzedrine-addicted ex-con with a history of sexual assaults on women, hide out in a house in Riverdale, Bronx.
 With her husband and child’s lives in the balance, Joan barely makes it there with the money to beat Hoplin's deadline.
 She is then left alone with Steve.
 Forced to defend herself against an assault, she kills him with a shard of broken glass.

 Hoplin then relocates the pair to a new hideout in lower Manhattan.
 Joan is reassured that her husband and daughter are still alive by speaking to them on the phone.
 Using dental records for Kelly, the FBI identifies her, then closes in on the group at her apartment.
 They wound Kelly and disarm Vince in a brief shootout.

 Acting on her own, Joan makes a break for it and runs for her life.
 She darts into the nearest subway station.
 When Hoplin pursues her onto the tracks she falls and he steps on a third rail and is electrocuted.
 An oncoming train stops in time to avoid crushing her just as the police arrive.